NeomiPreizler/webAPIShop/README.md

-# Chocolate & flowers shop
+# Chocolate & Flowers Shop
 ## Description and Architecture

 This is a shop site for choclate and flower gifts for special events.